 ➣On the Beach

 - the keep-your-distance rule applies to all beaches.
 Organized beaches allow 40 people per 1,000m2 of space.
 Umbrellas must be set at 4 meters apart and can be used by two people with the exception of families with children.

 - sunbeds should be placed 4m apart (about 13ft)

 - tables will be places 2m apart

 - bring your own towel to the beach and use on beach chairs.
 It’s mandatory

 - beach chairs and loungers are disinfected after every use

-- drinks and food can only be served as take-away at beach bars and cafes.
-Seating is not allowed.
+- drinks and food will be served or available as take-away at beach bars and cafes.
+All staff will be required to self-test regularly.
 Keep distances when waiting in line.

 ♬And I end today’s post with some music-filled travel inspiration: a song penned in 1948 by rebetis Vassilis Tsitsanis: “Akrogyalies Deilina” about Greek seashores & sunsets.
 Here a fresh take by Greek band Imam Baildi.